salestrip/eslint-config/README.md

 }
 ```

-This module exposes a `format` binary that executes prettier code formatting followed by an eslint 'stroustrup' brace style correction.
+This module provides a `format` binary that executes prettier code formatting followed by an eslint 'stroustrup' brace style and property quote corrections to align with eslint config.
 Add the following npm task to your `package.json`.

 ```json
 "scripts": {